bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/avatar.md

 **Notes:**

-- The `square` prop takes precedence over the `rounded` prop.
+- The `square` prop takes precedence over the `rounded` prop
-- Alternatively to the `square` prop, you can set the `rounded` prop to the string `'0'` to achieve a square avatar.
+- Alternatively to the `square` prop, you can set the `rounded` prop to the string `'0'` to achieve a square avatar

 ### Alignment